Ultrafast selective mid-infrared sublattice manipulation in the ferrimagnet $FeCr_2S_4$: MOKE setup

-In absence of applied magnetic field, the reflected probe beam was directed towards a half, for the rotation measurements, or quarter, for the ellipticity measurements, waveplate.
-The resulting beam was then split between the horizontal and vertical polarizations, which were separately recorded by two distinct photodiodes.
-The waveplate angle was set such that the intensity recorded by the two detectors was the same in absence of applied magnetic field.
-Assuming an incoming beam whose polarization plane is parallel to the optical table of the laboratory, this corresponds to rotating the fast axis of the half waveplate by a $\phi=\pi/8$ angle with respect to it.
-Similarly to $\phi=\pi/4$ for the quarter waveplate.
+The rotation and ellipticity angles were obtained in the following way.
+In absence of applied magnetic field, the reflected probe beam was directed towards a half- or quarter-wave plate.
+The resulting beam was then split between the horizontal and vertical polarizations, which were separately acquired by two distinct photodiodes.
+The wave plate angle was set such that the intensity recorded by the two detectors was the same in the absence of applied magnetic field.
+Assuming an incoming beam whose polarization plane is parallel to the optical table of the laboratory, this corresponds to rotating the fast axis of the half-wave plate by a $\phi=\pi/8$ angle with respect to the horizontal.
+Similarly, the rotation angle was set to $\phi=\pi/4$ for the quarter-wave plate.

-Using the Jones matrix formalism, it is possible to show that in the approximation of small angles, both the MOKE rotation and the ellipticity can be calculated through a simple formula.
+Using the Jones matrix formalism, it is possible to show that in the approximation of small angles, both the MOKE rotation and the ellipticity can be calculated using a simple formula.